Meeting Room Policy

 - The meeting rooms are available for use by organizations of a civic, cultural, or educational character, but not for social gatherings, money-raising events (except for those benefiting the Library Foundation) or commercial purposes.
 Commercial programs listed or presented as informational, educational, or instructional must remain so, and presenters shall make no direct solicitation of attendees to secure clients or customers for their commercial purpose.

-- Children or teenage groups, where the majority of them are under the age of 18, may use the above mentioned rooms provided that they are supervised by an adult.
+- Children or teenage groups, where the majority of them are under the age of 18, may use the Youth Services Program Room provided that they are supervised by an adult.
 The adult supervisor will be responsible for any damage.